powsybl/powsybl-dynawo/docs/margin_calculation/load_variations_supplier.md

 Loads variation supplier creates loads variations used for the margin calculation.

 ## Implementation
-Powsybl-Dynawo handle provide one supplier using JSON configuration file.
+Powsybl-Dynawo provides one supplier base on a JSON configuration file.
-All variations should be written in an `variations` array.
+All load variations should be written in a `variations` array.

 ## Loads variation model
 The variation model has two attributes:
 - `loadsIds`: an array of load ids.
-- `variationValue`: the variation to apply on loads.
+- `variationValue`: the variation to apply on each load.

 **Json configuration:**
 ```json